savonet/book/technology.md

 instance, its volume will be pushed up and the song as a whole will not sound as usual.

-Another strategy for music consists in pre-computing the sound intensity of each file.
+Another strategy for music consists in pre-computing the loudness of each file.
 It can be performed each time a song is about to be played, but the most efficient way of proceeding consists in computing this in advance and store it as a metadata; the stream generator can then adjust the volume on a per-song